-Transaction costs increased by approximately \$0.2 million for the three months ended June 30, 2018 compared to 2017.
-This increase was primarily related to the formation of the joint ventures that we entered into for 3 Hudson Boulevard in New York City and Santa Monica Business Park in Santa Monica, California (See Note 12 to the Consolidated Financial Statements).
+Transaction costs increased by approximately \$0.7 million for the three months ended September 30, 2018 compared to 2017.
+This increase was primarily related to the formation of the joint ventures that we entered into for 3 Hudson Boulevard in New York City and Santa Monica Business Park in Santa Monica, California (See Note 4 to the Consolidated Financial Statements) as well as costs related to potential asset sales.
 In general, transaction costs relating to the formation of new and pending joint ventures and the pursuit of other transactions are expensed as incurred.